-A sermon for the ninth Sunday after Pentecost, August 11, 2019
+A sermon for the sixth Sunday after Pentecost, July 12, 2020

 Trinity Episcopal Church of Morrisania, Bronx, New York

 Jesus was at the beach, as many of us would like to be during the summer.
 Today’s Gospel says he “sat beside the sea.”
 Then it got way too crowded, so he got on a boat and started to tell the people stories.

 The parable of the Sower is well known, though people today may not be as well-acquainted with the behavior of seeds and plants as Jesus’ first hearers would have been.
 The image is of a farmer or farmhand planting grain in the spring.
 Today, this is done with large machines that plant all the seeds in precise rows at a very high volume per minute.
 A farmer in ancient times had to do all this by hand, reaching into his bag of seed and flinging the seed across the plot of ground.
 The skilled and careful farmer would be sure that most of the seed fell on the good soil that had been tilled; the less careful worker might have more of his seed go astray.